-Math 215: Mathematics for Elementary and Middle School Teachers III.
+MATH 215: Mathematics for Elementary and Middle School Teachers III.
 (3) Topics from probability and statistics, coordinate geometry and measurement, and algebra; some applications of mathematics; elements of logic; enrichment topics for the classroom.
+Prerequisite: MATH 112.

-Prerequisite: A grade of C (not C-) or better in Math 111 and Math 112.
-Math 264: Calculus III.
-(4) Vector operations, vector representation of planes and curves, functions of several variables, partial derivatives, gradient, tangent planes, optimization, multiple integrals in Cartesian cylindrical and spherical coordinates, vector fields, line integrals and Green's theorem.
+MATH 264: Calculus III.
+(4)

+Vector operations, vector representation of planes and curves, functions of several variables, partial derivatives, gradient, tangent planes, optimization, multiple integrals in Cartesian cylindrical and spherical coordinates, vector fields, line integrals and Green's theorem.

 Prerequisite: A grade of C (not C-) or better in 163.

+MATH 292: Topics.
+(1-3)

-Math 292T: Topics.
-(1-3) Titles will vary.
-CR/NC Math 293T: Topics.
-(1-3) Titles will vary.
+Titles will vary.
+CR/NC

+Math 293: Topics.
+(1-3)

+Titles will vary.

-Stat 145: Introduction to Statistics.
+STAT 145: Introduction to Statistics.
 (3)

 Techniques for the visual presentation of numerical data, descriptive statistics, introduction to probability and basic probability models used in statistics, introduction to sampling and statistical inference, illustrated by examples from a variety of fields.
-Prerequisite: Fulfillment of department placement requirements or a grade of C (not C-) or better in Math 120.

-Stat 245: Introduction to Business Statistics.
-(3)

-An overview of the use of statistics in business, descriptive statistics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
-Also offered as Mgt 290.
-Prerequisites: A grade of C (not C-) or better in Math 180 and CS 150L.
+Meets New Mexico Lower Division General Education Common Core Area II: Mathematics.

+Prerequisite: ACT ≥22 or SAT ≥510 or MATH 120..

-Mechanical Technology
+Mechanical Technology (MCHT)

-Mech T 101LT: Basic Welding.
+MCHT 101: Basic Welding.
 (4)

 This course focuses on the fundamental techniques employed in the welding field.
-It is a laboratory approach to understanding and building skills in welding related areas including shop safety, hand and portable power tool usage, and welding -including gas welding, brazing and cutting (oxyacetylene), stick (SMAW), MIG (GMAW), TIG (GTAW), and plasma arc cutting (PAC).
+It is a laboratory approach to understanding and building skills in welding related areas including shop safety, hand and portable power tool usage, and welding-including gas welding, brazing and cutting (oxy-acetylene), stick (SMAW), MIG (GMAW), TIG (GTAW), and plasma arc cutting (PAC).
 Students may opt to specialize in one or more of the areas after required exercises in all areas are satisfied.

+MCHT 120: GTAW Welding.
+(3)

+Focuses on the advanced techniques employed in the Gas Tungsten Arc Welding (GTAW) field.
+Provides hands on welding practice and knowledge with the GTAW process in various Positions and Joint Configurations.
+Students may opt to specialize in one or more of the areads after learning all.
+Course prepares student to take the GTAW welding tests outside of UNM-Los Alamos.

+Prerequisite: MCHT 101

+MCHT 192: Topics (1-3)

+Titles will vary.
+CR/NC

-Mech T 192T: Topics (1-3)
+MCHT 193: Topics (1-3)

 Titles will vary.